Four Lessons to Be Learned from Naomi Osaka’s 2021 French Open Experience

-Along with her statement in the social media post, Osaka posted two since removed videos.
-The first video involved an ABC News Day One interview from 1995 by John McKenzie of 14-year-old future tennis professional Venus Williams.
+Osaka posted two since-removed videos along with her statement in the social media post.
+The first video involved John McKenzie's 1995 ABC News Day One interview with 14-year-old future tennis professional Venus Williams.
 In the interview, McKenzie repeatedly asked Venus about her confidence.
-Richard Williams, her father, then abruptly intervened and objected to how McKenzie was conducting the interview.
+Richard Williams, her father, then abruptly intervened and objected to how McKenzie conducted the interview.
 “You’re dealing with a little black kid,” says Richard Williams, “and let her be a kid.
 She done answered it with a lot of confidence, leave that alone.”

-If Osaka’s audience was officials from Roland-Garros however, then it is possible that the videos may have upset both members of the press and the organizers of the tournament.
-Osaka probably posted the videos to support her claim that the press is not supportive of mental health, but some in the press may have considered it as an attack on all journalists.
+If Osaka’s audience was officials from Roland-Garros, however, then the videos may have upset both press members and the tournament organizers.
+Osaka probably posted the videos to support her claim that the press does not support mental health, but some in the press may have considered it an attack on all journalists.
 One could even argue that McKenzie was unfair in his interview of Venus, but he received an Emmy nomination for his interview of her, so it is possible some in the press felt like the video was an attack on the profession.

 Also, the video of Lynch at the Super Bowl easily could have been viewed as Osaka being defiant and dismissive of the press.
 Lynch was quite abrasive during his Super Bowl media interview.
-In the past, Lynch has told the media “Y’all shove cameras and microphones down my throat.
+In the past, Lynch has told the media, “Y’all shove cameras and microphones down my throat.
 But when I’m at home in my environment, I don’t see y’all, but y’all mad at me.
 And if you ain’t mad at me, then what y’all here for?
 I ain’t got nothing for y’all, though.
 I told y’all that.”
-Lynch’s attitude towards the media does not appear to be rooted in mental health, but more due to personal issues with the press only covering negative stories of him and not positive stories.
+Lynch’s attitude towards the media does not appear to be rooted in mental health but is more due to personal issues with the press covering only his negative stories, not positive ones.